vipickering/vincentp/_posts/2013-07-11-solving-twitters-mixed-metaphors.md

 -  A user is upset with a service and tweets at the company's Twitter account of the product to register their dis-satisfaction while pointing out a problem with the service received.
 -  The Public relations person, responds to the tweet to placate the customer but would also like to bookmark this conversation for future reference, so they "favourite" the tweets.

-In this scenario not only is the company "favouriting" a complaint against their own company, this favourite is publicly available on their twitter stream for all their customers to see!
+In this scenario not only is the company "favouriting" a complaint against their own company, this favourite is publicly available on their Twitter stream for all their customers to see!
 It's hardly an ideal scenario for a company (or individual for that matter) to be saying:

 "I like this complaint against me, so much I favourited it!"